Media

 Senem holds a Bachelor of Arts in Communication and Design from Bilkent University.
 She has a passion for the arts and enjoys baking and traveling with her family in her free time.

-Program Manager, Leadership Academy for Development
+Program Manager, Reform for Results

 Date Label